msolefonte/vco/docs/immortal-empires/wood-elves.md

   * Occupy or raze settlement:
     * Ghrond
   * **Reward**:
-    * _Portal Sealed_: Corruption: -4, Corruption in adjacent provinces: -6
+    * _Sweet Dreams_: Corruption: -4, Corruption in adjacent provinces: -6
     * _Vengeance of the Mage Queen_: Ability number of uses: +1 for "Volley of Kurnous" (all armies), Ability number of
     uses: +1 for all Dragon breath attacks, Research rate: +50%